Lots of stores offer consumer leases that allow you to rent an item like a laptop, TV or fridge.

 - Centrelink advance payments - you may be able to get an advance payment of your Centrelink benefit.

-Cara rents a fridge
+Jasmine rents a fridge

-When Cara's fridge broke down, she didn't have enough savings to buy a new one.
+When Jasmine's fridge broke down, she didn't have enough savings to buy a new one.
 She chose to rent a fridge for two years through a consumer lease.
 At $30 per fortnight, her payments looked low.

 When the lease ended, Jasmine returned the fridge to the consumer lease company.